yepcode/mcp-server-js/README.md

 docker build -t yepcode/mcp-server .
 ```

-2. Add the following configuration to your AI platform settings:
+2. Use a configuration similar to the following:

 ```typescript
 {